Dawn’s love of singing began in her grandmother’s church in the South African township of KwaMashu, where Dawn herself grew up.

 This love was nurtured by her mother, who would blast records by Aretha Franklin and Donnie Hathaway early in the morning and late at night.
 At a young age, Dawn also witnessed the power of music to create change, as it formed the soundtrack for the anti-apartheid movement.

 Influenced by her upbringing and a deep desire to make a difference, Dawn has dedicated much of her life to inspiring others to rise above their circumstances.
-She has helped start some of the world’s largest civil society organisations, working with the likes of Nelson Mandela’s 46664.
+She has helped start some of the world’s largest civil society organisations, working with the likes of Nelson Mandela’s 46664 and most recently Global Citizen where she oversaw the development and led the delivery of a year long curriculum for a fellowship program funded by Beyonce Knowles Carter and Tyler Perry.

-After relocating to Australia in 2009, she expanded her pursuit of social justice, helping to empower disadvantaged youth and recent immigrants.
+Dawn Faith is constantly expanding her pursuit of social justice, helping to empower disadvantaged youth and disfranchised immigrants.

 Dawn returned to South Africa in 2016 to write and release her first book "Dear God," which tells the story of her daughter’s passing and how Dawn found her way back to life and hope.
 It has already received great acclaim and Dawn is currently in the midst of a national book tour, with an international tour set to begin soon.